Materialist feminism: Theory

+Criticism

 The relationship between materialism and feminism has been described as "problematic" and regarded as an "unhappy couple".
 There has also been a concern for the general ambiguity of materialist feminism.
 It has been called to question whether the differentiation between materialist feminism and Marxist feminism is great enough to be a worthwhile contribution to feminist theory.
-However, the main criticism for materialist feminism involves the lack of intersectionality within the theory.
-While Material Feminism has always focused on the idea that gender is a social construction, Rosemary Hennessy comments on how there has recently been pressure to recognize the differences within the definition of "woman" and how this intersects with not only class, but race, sexualities, and genders.

 Christine Delphy's contributions to materialist feminism have also been the subject of criticism, for example by Michèle Barrett and Mary McIntosh.
 They suggest that the definition of materialism feminism has a very loose interpretation of patriarchy and that Delphy's article "Towards a Materialist Feminism" has a focus limited to the oppression of wives and fails to connect this to the global oppression of women in general.

+However, the main criticism for materialist feminism involves the lack of intersectionality within the theory.
+By focusing on capitalist relations combined with patriarchy, materialist feminism fails to include women of different classes, sexualities, and ethnicities.
+Hazel Carby challenged the materialist feminist analyses of the family as universally oppressive to all women.
+She instead noted the ways that values of the family are different for black women and men, just as the division of labor is also racialized.
+Rosemary Hennessy comments on how there has recently been pressure to recognize the differences within the definition of "woman" and how this intersects with not only class, but race, sexualities, and genders.

-Stevi Jackson also calls concern towards the recent resurgence of materialist interest, stating that many of the new ideas were reducing the material to capitalist ideas, and that "this might bring us full circle back to the least productive forms of 1970s Marxism".
+Stevi Jackson calls concern towards the recent resurgence of materialist interest, stating that many of the new ideas were reducing the material to capitalist ideas, and that "this might bring us full circle back to the least productive forms of 1970s Marxism".

-Relation to modern feminism

-There was a cultural turn during the 1990s that moved to push the boundaries of what the category of "woman" was.
-As feminism became post-feminism, the notion of femininity was "problematized, rather than taken as a given" as told by Stevi Jackson.
-As feminists stopped seeing women as a social hierarchy and instead a sexual division, the concept of materialist feminism began to fade further and further away.
-Similarly, as discourse turned to the specifics of what defined a woman, the roles and physical oppressions they faced became of less importance.
-This was partly due to the notion that feminism had achieved what it set out to do.
-That women got the equality, and now it was time to focus on intersectionality.